Medically Reviewed By

-Stage 4A is defined by a tumor of any size and reaching the lymph nodes in the lung cavity.
+Stage 4A non-small cell lung cancer and small cell lung cancer is defined by a tumor of any size and reaching the lymph nodes in the lung cavity.
 Additionally, there are:

-- Multiple tumors in the lung aside from the main tumor
+- Multiple tumors present in one lung aside from the main tumor

 - Cancer spreads to the lining and/or fluid around the lung (pleura) or heart (pericardium)

-- Cancer is found in a distant organ (brain, liver or kidneys)
+- Cancer cells found in a distant organ (brain, liver or kidneys)

 Stage 4B is defined by: